dirambora/Spring-Reactive-Guide/README.md

              WebTestClient testClient = WebTestClient.
              bindToController(controller).build()

-   ### Making a Request

    ## Concurency in Spring WebFlux
    ### The Motivation for Reactive Programming

-  - A typical web application has many interactions that are blocking in nature such as those involving a database call to fetch or update data.\
+  - A typical web application has many interactions that are blocking in nature such as those involving a database call to fetch or update data.\propagation of change through them.
-  - For instance, two user requests to a web server can behandled by different threads.
-This model of concurrency is known as thread-per-request model
-  - While thread-based concurrency solves a part of the problem for us, it does nothing to adress the fact that most of the interactions are still blocking.
+    In a completely non-blocking environment, this can enables us to acheive higher concurrency with better resource utilization.

+   - Reactive programming certainly has a very different approach to the usage of threads to achieve concurrency.
+So the fundamental difference that reactive programming brings on is
+    <b>asynchronicity<b>

+   - For instace,Under the reactive model, a read call to the database doesn’t block the calling thread while data is fetched.
+The call immediately returns a publisher that others can subscribe to.
+The subscriber can process the event after it occurs, and may even further generate events itself.